lloydshark/google-app-engine-clojure/README.md

-# Google App Engine Standard - Full Stack Clojure and ClojureScript
+### Google App Engine Standard - Full Stack Clojure and ClojureScript

 #### What is this?

-A example of a full stack (clojure backend / clojurescript frontend) app for Google App Engine Standard (Java).
+A example of a full stack (clojure backend / clojurescript frontend) project for Google App Engine Standard (Java).

+It is a tools deps & cli based project.
-It includes the configuration for a hot-loading front end (via figwheel main), repl attached development of the backend (via nrepl) and utilises the standard app engine dev server.
+It includes the configuration for a hot-loading front end (via figwheel main), repl attached development of the backend (via nrepl) and utilises the standard app engine dev server & google cloud cli.

 #### Quick Start